- Investment to cut emissions and improve mobility

-The EBRD is bringing modern low-floor buses to Tbilisi in response to the ever-growing demand for public transport in Georgia’s fast-growing capital city.
+The EBRD is bringing an additional 200 modern, low-floor buses to Tbilisi in response to the ever-growing demand for public transport in Georgia’s fast-growing capital city.

-This project is part of a wider undertaking that aims to enhance public transport mobility for Tbilisi and will include a restructure of current bus routes as well as priority lanes, where possible, to allow more fluid movement for the new buses in the city.
-The new low-floor buses will accommodate passengers with limited movement, including the elderly and disabled.
+This project is part of a wider undertaking that aims to enhance public transport mobility for Tbilisi and will include a restructuring of the current bus routes as well as priority lanes, where possible, to allow more fluid movement for the new buses in the city.